PhiTux/schoco/README.md

 ## Progress
+**Progress is far (around 80% ?)! <ins>All</ins> important and difficult key-features are working!
+The Online-IDE is working and projects can be transformed into homeworks which are then editable by the pupils.
+Teachers can already see and view all pupils solutions and their results of JUnit-Tests ✨**

 Even a completed task just means, that the specific base-work is done, but that the feature might still need some fine tuning...
 - [x] Usermanagement (Registration an login for teachers and pupils) and extended rights for teachers
 - [x] Classroom-management (Creation of courses and assigning pupils to courses)